-As soon as you create a new project, it is ready to run.
-If you open the Debug menu and select Start Debugging, the program will run.
-It displays only an empty form containing no controls, but the form automatically handles a multitude of mundane windowing tasks for you.
-For example, before you write a single line of code, the form lets the user resize, minimize, restore, maximize, and close the form.
+Before you write a single line of code, the form lets you resize, minimize, restore, maximize, and close the form.
 The form draws its title bar, borders, and system menu, and repaints itself as needed when it is covered and restored.
 The operating system also automatically handles many tasks such as displaying the form in the Windows taskbar and Task Manager.
-Vista automatically generates thumbnail previews for its Flip and Flip 3D tools that you display by pressing Alt+Tab or Windows+Tab, respectively.
+Some operating systems, such as Windows 7 and Vista, automatically generate thumbnail previews for the Flip and Flip 3D tools that you display by pressing Alt+Tab or Windows+Tab, respectively.
+Visual Basic and the operating system do a ton of work for you before you even touch the project!

-The form contains no controls, can't open files, doesn't process data, in fact doesn't really do anything unique but a lot of the setup is done for you.
-It handles the windowing chores for you so you can focus on the application domain.
+The form contains no controls, can't open files, doesn't process data, in fact doesn't really do anything unique, but a lot of the setup is done for you.
+It handles the windowing chores for you so you can focus on your particular problem.